Side Quest: 1911 Muddy Run Railroad Dam

 Just downstream is a series of concrete pillars that cradled a large diameter pipe that transported this water to the thirsty steam engines below.

 Further down still is the culvert that passes beneath the C&PD railroad.
-You can find it where Muddy Run intersections the tracks.
+You can find it where Muddy Run intersects the tracks.

 Where To Go